 Trainers can run their own small training business (and even grow it into a major training company!).
 There are a couple of ways to do it:

 Start your own RTO.
 This will give you complete control over your own training business and allow you to deliver nationally recognised and accredited vocational training courses.
-This gives you freedom to control every aspect of the business yourself and produce the most efficient systems & highest quality training possible.
+This gives you the freedom to control every aspect of the business yourself and produce the most efficient systems & highest quality training possible.
 Starting an RTO does require expertise and a large investment of time and capital which may be beyond the means of someone just entering the industry.

 Enter a partnership with an existing RTO.
 Some RTOs offer partnership agreements.
 These allow you to run your own training business delivering nationally recognised and accredited training without having to start your own RTO.
 The partner RTO has already invested the resources and built the infrastructure required for an RTO.
 They provide the administration and “back-end” systems required for government compliance and charge a fee or percentage of your revenue in return.